cwikla/react-native-google-maps/README.md

+*** NOTE **** If you found this somehow - this README isn't up to date.
+I've added/fixed a bunch of stuff, all ios for now.
+Android will be done afterward once I have what I need.
+Please see commits to see what's going on.

 # React Native Mapping Integration

 This package provides a React Native compatible, Google Maps UI component which runs on iOS and Android using the same